changh95/Academic-Page/_pages/research.md

 **MRes:**

 * **"A Real-Time Intraoperative Data Mapping Device for Probe-Based Measurement Using Computer Vision"**
-  * Real-time estimation of optical biopsy location using vision-based tracking.
+  * Real-time tracking of intraoperative optical biopsy position using vision-based tracking.
 * **"Intraoperative Tissue Classification using Hyperspectral Sensing"**
-  * Classification of optical spectroscopic data using Support Vector Machine (SVM)
+  * Classification of diffuse reflectance spectra of gastrointestinal cancers and healthy tissues, using Support Vector Machine (SVM)
 * **"Mechanical Optimisation of Endosopic Robot (CYCLOPS) for Bi-manual Suturing"**
-  * Mehcanical optimisation of transferring suturing hand movements to the robot using cable-driven parallel mechanism.
+  * A group project on mechanical optimsation of the cable-driven parallel mechanism (CDPM) in the CYCLOPS robot, for an effective transfer of suturing hand movements to the robo.
+Infrared tracking and workspace optimisation using Pattern Search Particle Swarm Optimisation (PSwarm) were used.
+I was in charge of hardware development, which included infrared tracking rig and actuator system.
 * **"Vision-Based Endoscopic Navigation Using SLAM"**
   * Monocular vSLAM on a rigid colon phantom.
 * **"Robotic Path Planning for Beating Heart Surgery"**